Coder-by-Passion-Arka/DDD-Team-4/Rajshree.md

 # MERN Stack Internship – Daily Work Log
 ---

+### 📅 14-07-2025
+Today, I added the final set of project screenshots to the project report.
+These visuals represent key features and workflows of the application, making the documentation more comprehensive and user-friendly.

+---

 ### 📅 12-07-2025
 Successfully fixed and finalized the LaTeX report.
 Addressed formatting issues, corrected alignment problems, and ensured consistency in headings, spacing, and references throughout the document.